eric141822/CUDA-Book/README.md

 # Purpose

-This repo contains the code examples from the book "Programming Massively Parallel Processors".
+This repo contains the self-study notes for the book "Programming Massively Parallel Processors".